November 5, 2024

 It’s time to talk numbers.
 When driving for DoorDash, your actual earnings can vary significantly based on factors like your location, the hours you work, and how efficiently you dash.

-average pay for DoorDash drivers typically hovers around $15 per hour, including base pay and tips.
+According to research from Gridwise, the average pay for DoorDash drivers typically hovers around $15 per hour, including base pay and tips.
 However, the data shows that average hourly earnings reached $19 per hour from December 2022 to Q1 2023, and the top 10% of earners make about $20 per hour.

 If you're aiming high, some top-performing drivers racking up the mileage report earning up to $1,000 a week.
 But keep in mind that this usually means putting in about 50 hours a week and focusing on peak times like lunch, dinner, and late-night shifts.
 And it’s usually not worth it to overwork yourself.